Grants

 Illinois Innovation Venture Fund (INVENT)

-The Illinois Innovation Venture Fund (INVENT) is a $114 million equity capital program supported by the U.S. Department of the Treasury’s State Small Business Credit Initiative (SSBCI) and managed by the Illinois Department of Commerce and Economic Opportunity (DCEO).
-This initiative aims to break down barriers for founders and communities that have struggled to access capital.
-The fund prioritizes small businesses, Capital Disadvantaged Business (CDB) owners, socially and economically disadvantaged individuals (SEDI), and industries aligned with the state’s economic development plan.
-The goal is to foster sustainable growth, enhance access to capital, and support traditionally underserved entrepreneurs.
+The Illinois Innovation Venture Fund (INVENT) is a $114 million equity capital program supported by the U.S. Department of the Treasury’s State Small Business Credit Initiative (SSBCI) and administered by the Illinois Department of Commerce and Economic Opportunity (DCEO).
+The program is designed to expand access to capital for small businesses, with a focus on Capital Disadvantaged Business (CDB) owners, socially and economically disadvantaged individuals (SEDI), and industries aligned with Illinois’s broader economic development strategy.
+By prioritizing historically underserved entrepreneurs, the fund aims to promote sustainable business growth and drive inclusive economic development across the state.

 Climate Bank Finance Participation Program